Dimers and Imaginary geometry: Continuum windings and GFF

 \subsection{General domains}

-In this section we prove our result when $D$ is a bounded domain with a locally connected boundary.
+In this section we state our result when $D$ is a bounded domain with a locally connected boundary and we defer the proof to Theorem F.1 of the supplementary.
 Recall that our definition of $u_{(D,x)}$ in \eqref{E:uDx} only makes sense when the boundary is smooth in a neighbourhood of a marked point $x \in \partial D$ (while otherwise it is only defined up to a global additive constant, see \cref{R:rough_everywhere}).
 The general idea is to show that in the limit one has

 which is the imaginary geometry change of coordinates (see \cite{IG1,IG4}).